jonghkim/awesome-machine-learning-management-research/README.md

 A curated list of awesome machine learning research for academic journals in business.

 The purpose of this repository is not to provide a full treatment of the many topics related to machine learning for business.
 Rather, it is intended to give an overview and cover the interesting topics in Information Systems and Marketing so that the reader is guided towards the relevant references.
+These two fields have historically served as the technical interface for conventional business school disciplines.
 Specifically, I covered following academic journals in business.

 - Information Systems
     - [Information Systems Research](https://pubsonline.informs.org/journal/isre)